-NOTE: Half rate (2 to 1) drive is recommended only when desired population falls below that on planting rate charts.

-Replacing standard 17 tooth drive sprocket located on inner side of top transmission shaft, with 34 tooth half rate (2 to 1) drive reduction sprocket reduces planter transmission speed and planting and application rates by approximately 50%.
+Half rate (2 to 1) drive is recommended only when desired population falls below that shown on planting rate charts.
+Replacing the 30 tooth drive sprocket, located at the contact drive wheel, with the 15 tooth half rate (2 to 1) drive sprocket will slow the planter transmission speed and reduce planting and application rates by approximately 50%.

-NOTE: Do a field check after each sprocket combination adjustment to make sure you are planting at the desired rate.
+NOTE: After each sprocket combination adjustment, make a field check to be sure you are planting at the desired rate.